-I participated in a business plan competition where we ideated a virtual try on for the clothing retail industry.
-This experience allowed me to utilise the knowledge taught in classes like making financial statements and a marketing strategy.
-After interviewing an executive in a software company, I learned something new about outsourcing resources and business expansion.
-I also joined an accounting competition, which requires extra hours after school to practise for.
+I participated in a business plan competition where we ideated a virtual dressing room for the clothing retail industry.
+This experience allowed me to apply the knowledge taught in classes like making financial statements and a marketing strategy.
+After interviewing an executive in a software company, I learned about outsourcing and business expansion.
+I also joined an accounting competition, which required extra after school practice.
 This exposed me to concepts not taught in class like recording inventories with FOB shipping point and destination.

 Tell us about a time when you failed to do something on your first try, but succeeded on subsequent attempts.
 How did you learn from your initial failure, change your approach, so that you eventually succeeded?
 (550 characters)

-During the science fair in grade 7, my poor speaking skills prevented the information that has been effortfully analysed to be conveyed well to the audience.
-I also notice that I shut my ideas down when discussing because I fear disagreements.
-This made me realise the cruciality of public speaking skills.
-I pushed myself to earn this skill by signing up for the school’s debate club.
-The activities we had were really intimidating for me and I had thoughts of backing out.
-However, I altered my mindset from being afraid of getting judged by others to embracing my weakness and showing my eagerness to learn.
-I spent extra hours after school to prepare for model United Nations competitions, which taught me to formulate speeches in a short amount of time, express disagreements in a diplomatic manner, and speak with more clarity.
+During the science fair in grade 7, my poor speaking skills prevented me from putting my thoughts into words.
+I shut my ideas down because I fear disagreement.
+This made me realise the cruciality of public speaking skills, which led me to sign up for the school’s debate club.
+The activities we had were really intimidating and I had thoughts of backing out.
+However, I decided to embrace my weakness and showed eagerness to learn.
+I spent extra hours after school to prepare for model United Nations competitions which taught me to formulate speeches quickly, express disagreement in a diplomatic manner, and speak with clarity.
 After my fourth competition, I finally gained confidence when doing public speaking.
-I succeed in achieving awards, becoming MC in events, and expressing my ideas in teamworks.
+I succeed in achieving awards, becoming MC in events, and expressing my ideas in teamwork.

+Adding a sentence at the end of the essay to show what you learned from this experience to tie the story together (change in perspective, attitude towards expressing yourself, etc)

 Tell us about something that is meaningful to you, and why.
 (550 characters)

-Confident humility is meaningful to me.
-I believe it’s the driving force of my high performance inside and outside the classroom.
+Dignified humility is the driving force of my high performance inside and outside the classroom.
 As I was interested to learn what happens beyond the operations of a company, I signed up for A level Economics without having the basic knowledge from IGCSE.
-The lectures were overwhelming for me.
-But I always had optimism that I will eventually understand.
-This optimism grew from simply having courage to keep trying, which has proven successful in past experiences from solving a math question to planning school events.
-I’m confident with my capability to learn, but also aware of my knowledge gap.
-Which motivates me to self study, ask questions and seek for more resources.
-I realized that this self doubt pushes me to prove myself.
+The lectures were overwhelming for me, but I always had optimism that I will eventually get it.I’m confident with my capability to learn, but also aware of my lijmitations.
+I realized that this self-awareness pushes me to prove myself.

+What did the optimism result in?
+Did you perform well in you’re A-levels or did you learn a more important lesson?

 What is your proudest achievement?
 How does it display your commitment and how you have been enterprising?
 Please also explain how it exemplifies some of the five NUS values of Innovation, Resilience, Excellence, Respect, and Integrity.
 (1100 characters)

-In grade 11, I made a research paper about the lack of education for children with special needs in Indonesia.
-It made me aware that this is a very complex challenge which couldn’t be tackled independently, however I have a desire to do something more than reading articles and journals about it.
-So I decided to make a tangible first step, which became my passion project called “This Ability”.
-This project is a fundraising that is not only aimed to collect money, but also empower children with special needs.
+In grade 11, I wrote a research paper on the lack of education for children with special needs in Indonesia.
+I realized this complex challenge which couldn’t be tackled easily, leading me to do something more than reading articles and journals about it. o I decided to start a project called “This Ability,” a project not only aimed to collect money but also empower children with special needs.